Krebonzole/Software-Guys-CSE201/README.md

 # We are the Software Guys for EZPZ Finances

 # Currently Working on:

-# Jonathan: Adding passwords to login process, checking to see if login information is correct
+Jonathan: Creating interface for login information

-# Justin: Organizing program to have different types of transactions.
+Justin: Creating a website for our database

-# Berk: Designing database constraints and ERD's
+Berk: Establishing database connection and template; learning how to connect database to java

-# Noah: Designing database constraints and ERD's
+Noah: Designing ERD and classes; establishing constraints within classes